RyanAmaudruz/thesis_supporting_info/README.md

 | -         | MarineNeXt   [9]          |       -     |     -       |      -      | 64.3     |
 | ViT-S      | Leo New Queue + DINO loss | 82.2 | **50.31**  | **57.91**  | **76.8** |

+## 2. Applying the k-means algorithm to the spatial representations obtained with a ViT backbone pretrained with DINO, an image-level SSL algorithm
+To inspect the quality of the spatial representations obtained with an image-level SSL algorithm, we apply the k-means algorithm with k=6 to the spatial representations of a satellite image.
+The original image is shown on the left, and the right image has the patches belonging to different clusters coloured differently.

+Visually, we show that DINO, an image-level SSL algoritm, provides good spatial representations even though these are not directly supervised.

 ### References

 [1] Kaiming He, Xinlei Chen, Saining Xie, Yanghao Li, Piotr Dollar, and Ross Girshick.
 Masked autoencoders are scalable vision learners, 2021.